Battle of Anglon: Analysis

 The only source describing the battle is the Roman historian Procopius, whose account is especially critical of the Roman army's performance in the campaign.
 However, modern sources have disputed his assessments.

 The force in the battle is considered an example of the "inadequacy" of many of the recruited soldiers.
 Others note the lack of coordination between the Roman generals.
 However, according to J. B. Bury, Procopius (who was a companion of General Belisarius) has exaggerated the incompetence of the Roman generals in this campaign and the severity of their defeat.
 Petersen, too, considers aspects of Procopius' description of the battle—including the division of the Roman army and their staggered deployment—to be a distorted description of what were actually intentional military strategies and tactics in face of logistical constraints and the need for mutually supportive columns.
 The soldiers "mixed in with the baggage train" were probably protecting valuable siege equipment and supplies.
 Despite Procopius' assessment that the force was poorly organized and led, the Romans in fact managed to swiftly deploy to face the Persian army in the field and defeat them in the first encounter.
 Sarantis et al. (2013) focuses on the meticulous ambush by the defenders, describing it as "heroic".

 Anglon is an example of the less common form of defensive fortification in which settlements are outside the defensive structures; this is sometimes seen in the Caucasus.
 Another example is seen in the siege of Tzacher/Sideroun in 557.

 The outcome of the battle gave the Persians momentum in the Lazic War.
-The siege of Theodosiopolis by Mihr-Mihroe probably occurred immediately after this battle.